Royal Commission on the Criminal Law: Terms of reference

-The barrister James John Lonsdale was appointed Secretary to the Commission.
+The barrister James John Lonsdale was appointed Secretary to the commission.

 Finding the work congenial and little support in his opinions, in 1836, Austin resigned after signing two reports.
-Austin was replaced by barrister David Jardine and the Commission was re-appointed by letters patent dated 21 October 1836.
-Following the death of King William IV and the accession of Queen Victoria, the Commission was re-appointed by letters patent dated 26 October 1837.
+Austin was replaced by barrister David Jardine and the commission was re-appointed by letters patent dated 21 October 1836.
+Following the death of King William IV and the accession of Queen Victoria, the commission was re-appointed by letters patent dated 26 October 1837.

-The Commission was replaced Royal Commission on Revising and Consolidating the Criminal Law by letters patent on 22 February 1845, who completed and published the Commission's eighth and final report.
+The commission was replaced Royal Commission on Revising and Consolidating the Criminal Law by letters patent on 22 February 1845, who completed and published the commission's eighth and final report.

 Proceedings

-The Commission made eight reports, dated 24 June 1834, 20 June 1836, 6 April 1837, 8 March 1839, 22 April 1840, 3 May 1841, 11 March 1843 and 5 July 1845.
+The commission made eight reports, dated 24 June 1834, 20 June 1836, 6 April 1837, 8 March 1839, 22 April 1840, 3 May 1841, 11 March 1843, and 5 July 1845.

+The commission made a supplementary report on, dated 17 July 1835 and ordered to be printed on 20 July 1835, providing considerations on the expediency of the consolidation of the different branches of the statute law.

-The Commission proposed in its first report of 1834 emphatically endorsed the codification goal to unify existing common and statute law into a single legislative enactment, leading to criticism from academics.
+The commission proposed in its first report of 1834 emphatically endorsed the codification goal to unify existing common and statute law into a single legislative enactment, leading to criticism from academics.
 In this context, Samuel March Phillipps, under-secretary at the Home Office, wrote to the commissioners in 1835 to instruct them only to digest the statute law, telling Amos in private "that they wanted to steer clear of codification" The seventh report in 1843 revised this initial priority, emphasising the greater coherence and sophistication of the common law treatment of crime compared with the statute law, and the need in any legislation to preserve the superior achievements of the common law.

-Although the main drafters of the substantive reports of the Commission, Starkie and Ker did not get on well with one another, with Ker later describing him "childish" and "desultory and wayward".
+Although the main drafters of the substantive reports of the commission, Starkie and Ker did not get on well with one another, with Ker later describing him "childish" and "desultory and wayward".

 First report

-The Commission issued its first report on 24 June 1834 on the common law of theft.
+The commission issued its first report on 24 June 1834 on the common law of theft.

-The Commission also proposed to digest the criminal statute law and the common law under the following heads:
+The commission also proposed to digest the criminal statute law and the common law under the following heads: